Garrard & Co: Notable creations

-More recently, Garrard made the sapphire engagement ring given by Charles, Prince of Wales, to Diana, Princess of Wales for their 1981 marriage.
+More recently, Garrard made the sapphire engagement ring given by Charles, Prince of Wales, to Lady Diana Spencer for their 1981 engagement.

-In 2011, the ring returned to the public eye as the engagement ring Prince William, Prince of Wales, formerly Duke of Cambridge gave to his wife Catherine.
+In 2011, the ring returned to the public eye as the engagement ring Prince William gave to his fiancée Catherine Middleton.
 The distinctive cluster setting of this ring has become a signature of the House, and is still seen in the designs of the 1735 collection today.

 Garrard has created many other jewels that are worn by the British royal family, including the Girls of Great Britain and Ireland tiara which Queen Elizabeth II is seen wearing in the portrait featured on British currency.
 The Queen Mary Diamond Bandeau Tiara worn by Meghan Markle on the occasion of her marriage to Prince Harry was created during Garrard's time as crown jeweller.

 Garrard created the Premier League trophy and the Cricket World Cup Trophy.
 They also produced the original cubic zirconia prop-necklace of the Heart of the Ocean for the 1997 film Titanic, as well as a similar necklace made with a sapphire and white diamonds which was worn by Celine Dion at the Oscars and later auctioned.

 In 2018, the House of Garrard unveiled a 118.88 ct royal blue Burmese sapphire presented in a brooch that features a signature cluster setting.
 The jewel was named in honour of the Sapphire Jubilee of Elizabeth II, a date traditionally marked by the gift of a sapphire, and pays tribute to the House's role in remodelling the Imperial State Crown for the occasion.

 Garrard is the manufacturer of the Staff of office used by the Usher of the Black Rod of the Parliament of Canada.